Unit 3: Advanced Topics & Disease Prevention¶

 Client: "Just tell me what you would take.
 What's your supplement routine?"

-Coach: "I really appreciate you asking.
-That tells me you trust my judgment.
+Coach: "I really appreciate you asking, and it tells me you trust my judgment.
 What works for me, though, might not be right for you.
 Our situations are different, and recommending specific supplements isn't something I can do as a coach.
 That's really a conversation for your healthcare provider who knows your full health picture."

 Client: "So you can't just tell me what to take?"

 Coach: "I get why that would feel easier.
-If I just told you what I take, though, I'd be doing you a disservice.
-Supplements can interact with medications, and what you need depends on things like your lab values, health history, and current prescriptions.
+If I just told you what I take, though, I'd be doing you a disservice, because supplements can interact with medications and what you need depends on things like your lab values, health history, and current prescriptions.
 What I can do is share what the evidence generally shows and help you think through what questions to ask your doctor.
 Would that be helpful?"

 If the client persists:

-Coach: "I know it might seem easier if I just gave you a list, but your safety comes first.
-Your doctor is really the right person for deciding which specific supplements and doses, if any, make sense for you."
+Coach: "I know it might seem easier if I just gave you a list, but your safety comes first, and your doctor is really the right person for deciding which specific supplements and doses, if any, make sense for you."

 Key takeaway: This structure lets you honor the client's trust, stay clearly within scope, and still be genuinely helpful by focusing on evidence and referral rather than product lists.